joew777/eece5644-project/README.md

 If you wish to use the models on the same dataset but don't have the same path (folder-->dataset), that should be the only change you need to make.

+GuideSheet.txt helps a user interpret the raw dataset.

 Thank you.